frescobaldi/frescobaldi/frescobaldi_app/userguide/outline.md

 === Document Outline ===

-The document outline (menu {tools}) shows important lines from your document and enables you to quickly navigate to them.
+The Document Outline (menu {tools}) shows important lines from your document and enables you to quickly navigate to them.

 #SEEALSO